coleifer/peewee/docs/peewee/api.rst

         :param Database database: database to execute query against.
         :param int n: Number of rows to return.
-        :returns: A single row if n = 1, else a list of rows.
+        :return: A single row if n = 1, else a list of rows.

         Execute the query and return the given number of rows from the start of the cursor.
 This function may be called multiple times safely, and